 Toilet problems are more common than you might think.
-If you’re struggling with your toilet, contact us at Dillon Plumbing or read the information below to decide if you are comfortable tackling the problem yourself.
+If you’re struggling with your toilet, contact the Nampa and Boise plumbers at Dillon Plumbing or read the information below to decide if you are comfortable tackling the problem yourself.

 People call us all the time with questions about their toilets not flushing well.
 If you are having any sort of flushing problem, consider these ideas.